 If you are married to an Arizona full year resident, you may file a joint return with your Arizona resident spouse.
 If filing a joint return with your Arizona resident spouse, you must use Form 140NR.

-NOTE: The department has issued a ruling on filing a joint return with your full-year resident spouse.
-This ruling is ITR 14-1.
+NOTE: For help on filing a joint return with your full-year resident spouse, see Income Tax Ruling, ITR 14-1.

-Box 5 - Head of Household
+Box 5 - Head of Household Return

 If you are filing as a head of household, check box 5.